 Weighing coffee beans with an electronic weighing machine produces the most accurate results

 Weighing your coffee beans is a more accurate way to measure how much coffee beans to grind because you will take into account the variation in bean density.
 Secondly, it is more accurate than simply measuring the volume, which relies on visual approximation when you use a standard “coffee scoop”.
-This may lead to inconsistency in the flavour of the coffee brew.
+This may lead to inconsistency in the flavor of the coffee brew.

 It is great to invest in a digital weighing machine that can measure the coffee beans in grams and ounces.
 Find out what is the ideal measure appropriate for your coffee brewing method per cup of coffee and you can easily get started on creating the ideal coffee brew with maximum consistency.
 The key is that once you’ve learned what works with your preferred brew you can easily and consistently replicate the process, and correctly “calibrate” the grind according to your needs.